 - ½ teaspoon kosher salt

-- Dice the onion and garlic.
+- Dice 1 onion and mince 3 cloves garlic.
 Peel the sweet potatoes, then slice them into ¼-inch thick rounds.
 Wash the spinach and thinly slice the leaves; reserve.

 - Stir in ¼ cup tomato paste, ¼ cup peanut butter, garlic, 1 teaspoon turmeric, and 1 teaspoon cumin, and cook 1 minute, stirring constantly.

-- Once sweet potatoes are soft, blend the mixture with an immersion blender (or remove from the pot and place in a blender).
+- Once sweet potatoes are soft, blend the mixture with an immersion blender (or transfer to a blender).
 Stir in ½ teaspoon kosher salt.
 Bring soup back to a simmer, and stir in the spinach leaves.
 Heat until wilted (about 1 minute).

-- To serve, garnish with a dollop of harissa and crushed peanuts.
+- To serve, garnish with a dollop of harissa and sprinkle with crushed peanuts.